akka/akka-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 ```

 Remember that the implementation of the `Greeter` Actor used the logger from the `ActorContext`?
 This provides a lot of extra information.
-For example, the log output contains includes the time and name of the object the behavior was defined.
+For example, the log output includes the time and name of the object for which the behavior was defined.

 To run the tests, enter `test` at the sbt prompt.